DEPARTMENT OF COMMUNICATION STUDIES

 In addition to serving as a faculty member at Emerson, Owen is a senior consultant and vice president for The Saint Consulting Group.
 Saint Consulting is an international management consulting firm that specializes in land use politics and advises mostly Fortune 500 companies on entitling controversial real estate development projects.
 Owen joined Saint Consulting in 2003, and has managed more than 50 projects for the company.
 Among the projects he managed for the company were the successful ballot initiatives for the $5 billion rail transit project in Honolulu and the $1.6 billion desination resort casino in the Boston region that recevied record support of 86.5 percent.

 He is the author of So What?: Measuring and Assessing Strategic Communications in Land Use Politics, which describes a management consulting firm's approach to winning political campaigns and has been hailed as one of the best business books on politics by industry, political, communications and academic leaders.
-His commentary and research have also appeared in leading industry and academic publications including Campaigns & Elections magazine and the International Journal of Interdisciplinary Research.
+His commentary and research have also appeared in leading industry and academic publications including Campaigns & Elections magazine, International Journal of Interdisciplinary Research and International Business Times.

 Prior to joining Saint Consulting, he was a public relations and political consultant providing strategic counsel to international, national and local clients.
 His political experience ranges from presidential to municipal campaigns and he has media trained numerous clients for appearances running the gamut from MSNBC to local radio.
 Owen also served as a trainer for the National Democratic Institute for International Affairs.
 As an academic researcher, he is certified in Social & Behavioral Research by the Collaborative Institutional Training Initiative.
 He and his family live in the Greater Boston area.

 "Baseball, Apple Pie and English: Lessons from a Losing Campaign against an 'English Only' Ballot Measure."
 Campaigns & Elections.